pymodbus-dev/pymodbus/README.rst

 Pymodbus is a full Modbus protocol implementation using twisted for its asynchronous communications core.
 It can also be used without any third party dependencies (aside from pyserial) if a more lightweight project is needed.
-Furthermore, it should work fine under any python version > 2.3 with a python 3.0 branch currently being maintained as well.
+Furthermore, it should work fine under any python version > 2.7 (including python 3+)

 ============================================================
 Features